yursha/howtos/errors.md

 # What one can expect from a logging library?
 - pattern substitution, e.g. `log.debug("Found {} records matching filter: '{}'", records, filter);` - more readable and efficient as string concatenations (interpolations) are not done if log messages are filtered out based on the log level.
-- ability to specify log level from the command-line.
+- ability to specify log level from the command-line, e.g. `-Dlog=DEBUG`.
 As of September 2015 java logging libraries (e.g. log4j, log4j2, etc.) have no such ability.
 The best approach then is to configure logging library programmatically and dynamically (instead of config xml files) based on some environment variable.